Updated May 26, 2023

 Introduction to Hibernate

 Officially known as Hibernate ORM, it is an object-relational mapping tool or framework for the Java programming language.
-It is a free software under GNU Lesser General Public License 2.1.
-It aims to provide the user with the framework for object-relational impedance mapping and manages persistent database accesses with very high-level object handling functions.
+It is free software under GNU Lesser General Public License 2.1.
+It aims to provide the user with the framework for object-relational impedance mapping and manages persistent database accesses with high-level object-handling functions.

 To learn more about it, we need to understand its architecture which comprises of :